yunks128/unity-ads-deployment/application_package/README.md

 export TF_VAR_api_parent_id=value2
 export TF_VAR_availability_zone=us-west-2b

+# Optional variable to set AWS ARN for the database snapshot to preserve database between the application deployments.
+If default empty string is used for the ARN, then empty database is created.
+export TF_VAR_db_snapshot=""

 # Do not worry about populating these tokens correctly for infrastructure/initial deploy (step #1 below), they will need to be set for the deployment of the Dockstore API in step #2:
 export TF_VAR_dockstore_token=""
 export TF_VAR_eni_private_ip=""